SDK data collection

 |User Agent||Web||User agent.||Used to ensure messages are only sent to compatible devices.
 It can also be used within segmentation.|

-All the above fields can be disabled to allow for a Minimum Integration:
+All these fields can be disabled to allow for a Minimum Integration:

-Listed below is the strictly necessary data generated and received by Braze when an integrator chooses to initialize the SDK for communication and disable automatically captured data.
-These elements are non-configurable and are essential in out-of-the-box platform functions.
+The following lists the strictly necessary data generated and received by Braze when an integrator chooses to initialize the SDK for communication and disable automatically captured data.
+These elements are non-configurable and are essential in core platform functions.

 |Attribute||Platform||Description||Why it’s Collected|